 - high flexibility in form, shape and available finishes

 - ability to incorporate services such as electrical and plumbing in precast elements

 - minimal waste; low wastage rates on site and most waste in the factory is recycled

 - ability to incorporate waste materials such as fly ash

-- It is often more expensive than alternatives (can be offset by reduced construction times, earlier access by following trades, and simplified finishing and services installation).
+- it is often more expensive than alternative construction systems (however, this can be offset by reduced construction times, earlier access by following trades, and simplified finishing and services installation)

-An almost endless variety of shapes, colours, textures and finishes is available for precast concrete.
+Precast concrete is available in an almost endless variety of shapes, colours, textures and finishes.
 It can be moulded and shaped to suit almost any design or form.